 Our Analysis and Test Results

-The Evo Trail by MSR is both versatile and burly.
-It's one of the best snowshoes we tested for varied terrain of all levels.
-With impressive traction, easy-to-use bindings, and good flotation, this is a great snowshoe to have as part of your winter arsenal.
-This is particularly true if you like to keep your options open in regards to where you go and what boots you have on your feet.
+The Evo Trail by MSR proves versatile and durable.
+After extensive testing, this shoe ends up at the top of our list for its ability to perform well in varied terrain of all levels.
+Between its spectacular traction, simplistic binding design, and great flotation with added tails, this snowshoe might be just what you've been looking for!
+This is particularly true if you like to keep your options open in regard to where you go and what boots you have on your feet.

 Ease of Use

 We love a simplistic binding system.
 Why overcomplicate things with unnecessary straps and buckles?
 MSR does a great job of keeping the Evo Trail binding straightforward; however, there is still room for improvement.
 The bindings are simple in theory but can be difficult to fasten.
 The ends of the straps on the front are hexagonal rubber tabs.
 To strap them down, you have to squeeze them into a rubber strap keeper, which can be difficult to do with thicker gloves on.